spark3dp/print-manager/README.md

 <b>To see full documentation of print-manager and download print studio, please request access to the developer portal at
  <a href="https://spark.autodesk.com/developers/" target="_blank">https://spark.autodesk.com/developers/</a>.</b>

+ To submit contributions back to this project.
+Please fill in the Contributers Agreement